joomengine/jcb-documentation/003-Installation-of-JCB.md

-# INSTALLATION OF JOOMLA COMPONENT BUILDER
+# Installation Of Joomla Component Builder

 (*Click on the timestamp links to open the YouTube video at the correct moment.*)